rails/rails/guides/source/constant_autoloading_and_reloading.md

 ### Resolution Algorithm for Relative Constants

 At any given place in the code, let's define *cref* to be the first element of the nesting if it is not empty, or `Object` otherwise.

 Without getting too much into the details, the resolution algorithm for relative constant references goes like this:

-1. First, if the nesting is not empty it looks for the constant in its elements and in order, ignoring their ancestors.
+1. If the nesting is not empty the constant is looked up in its elements and in order.
+The ancestors of those elements are ignored.

-2. If not found, then it walks up the ancestor chain of the cref.
+2. If not found, then the algorithm walks up the ancestor chain of the cref.

 3. If not found, `const_missing` is invoked on the cref.